Unduly Lenient Sentences

 Any agreed basis of plea should have been reduced to writing and endorsed by the advocates, in accordance with the Attorney General's Guidelines on the Acceptance of Pleas and the Prosecutor's Role in the Sentencing Exercise.

 Summaries prepared before trial may not be an accurate reflection of the trial.
-Any deviation from the original summary must be set out in prosecuting counsel's advice.
+Any deviation from the original summary must be set out in prosecuting advocate's advice.

 If, in contravention of Court of Appeal guidance, no shorthand note was kept of a sentencing indication, the prosecuting advocate should provide a comprehensive and accurate note of the discussions and give an explanation of the circumstances of the discussions.